harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 Using a non-root user can require other changes to your pipeline.

-With a Kubernetes cluster build infrastructure, all [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact) use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default.
+With a Kubernetes cluster build infrastructure, all [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact) use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md).
 This tool requires root access to build the Docker image.
 It doesn't support non-root users.

 If you enable **Run as Non-Root**, then you must: